 Disclosure: There are affiliate links in this post.

 Fairbanks is known as the Nation’s city with the worst air quality

 Nothing is done against the wildfires.
 It is just let-it-burn until human life, structure or historic monuments are endangered.
-In winter, we are asked to not burn wood when there is an air-pollution alert.
+In winter, the air quality officials ask the residents of the Fairbanks metropolitian area to not burn wood when there is a poor air-pollution alert.
 It’s to protect our health and that’s a good thing!
 However, what’s the catch?
 Shouldn’t the fires be fought to protect our health in summer?
 Long-term exposure can also endanger human life!

 Currently, there are two fires burning in the Fairbanks vicinity.
 Depending on the wind direction, Fairbanks is under the influence of their smoke.
 The image below shows the smoke over Fairbanks on June 27, 2019 in the visible range as seen by the Moderate Resolution Imaging Spectroradiometer (MODIS) aboard of NASA’s Terra satellite.
 There are two large areas of light brown smoke from the Shovel Creek and Nugget Creek wildfires northwest and northeast of Fairbanks, respectively.
 The red hot spots are heat signatures indicative of fires.
 Both fires started by lightning strikes.
 Officials are expecting the fires’ smoke to affect Fairbanksans in the next weeks.
 In plain English, until August when the so-called Alaska monsoon sets in.
 Note it’s not really a monsoon, but August is our wettest month.

 There are firefighting activities in the Murphy Dome area.
 One of my students and one of my girlfriends as well as several colleagues live in this area.
 The Nugget Creek fire is 35 miles northeast of Fairbanks around Mile 30 Chena Hot Springs Road in the Chena River State Recreation Area.
 Some friends and colleagues live in this area.